 The Company undertakes certain transactions denominated in foreign currencies.
-Hence, exposures to exchange rate fluctuations arise.
+Hence, exposure to exchange rate fluctuations arises.

 Most of the Company's transactions are carried out in Georgian lari.
-Exposures to currency exchange rates arise from the Company's vehicles insurance, bank deposits and lease liability, which are primarily denominated in US dollars.
+Exposure to currency exchange rates arises from the Company's vehicles insurance, bank deposits and lease liability, which are primarily denominated in US dollars.